 A Master's Degree Designed For Current Mathematics Teachers

-The Mathematics Master of Arts – Teaching Emphasis degree is designed to prepare teachers to be curricular, instructional and assessment experts in their own classroom.
+The Mathematics Master of Arts – Teaching Concentration degree is designed to prepare teachers to be curricular, instructional and assessment experts in their own classroom.
 Upon finishing this program you will be highly skilled in secondary and higher education mathematics content teaching and be able to assume leadership roles in mathematics curriculum within your school.
 Coursework emphasizes topics aligned with the Common Core State Standards of Mathematics.

 - Prepare you as a secondary mathematics teacher who is prepared for the standards and curricular reforms of the next decade.